San Antonio, Florida

-San Antonio, or unofficially San Ann as the locals call it, is a city in Pasco County, Florida, United States.
-It is a suburban city included in the Tampa-St. Petersburg-Clearwater, Florida Metropolitan Statistical Area.
+San Antonio, or unofficially "San Ann" or "San An" as the locals call it, is a city in Pasco County, Florida, United States.
+It is a suburban city included in the Tampa-St. Petersburg-Clearwater, Florida Metropolitan Statistical Area, much more commonly known as the Tampa Bay Area.
 It lies within Florida's 12th congressional district.
-The population was 1,138 at the 2010 census.
+The population was 1,297 at the 2020 census.

 It was established as a Catholic colony by Judge Edmund F. Dunne.
 The city derives its name from Saint Anthony of Padua.
 Saint Leo University is located nearby.